overlay image

 Modern Languages (DN541) [4 Year]

-This four-year degree is designed for students who wish to study at least two languages: French, German, Italian or Spanish.
+This four-year degree is designed for students who wish to study at least two languages from French, German, Italian, Spanish and Portuguese.
 Students applying through the CAO select DN541 and choose two languages.
 A third language may be added on registration.
-Students will develop an advanced linguistic ability and a sophisticated level of cultural competence, enabling them to communicate fluently in a broad range of professional and social contexts.
-In third year, all BA Modern Languages students spend a full year abroad studying at one of our partner universities.
-This course is ideal for students who enjoy modern languages and want to live and work effectively in a multilingual environments.
+Students develop an advanced linguistic abilities and a sophisticated level of cultural competence, enabling them to communicate fluently in a broad range of professional and social contexts.
+In third year, all BA Modern Languages students spend a full year abroad studying at either one or two of our partner universities.
+This course is for students who excel at modern languages and want to live and work in a multilingual environment.
+There are 40 places offered on this course.